rakshitbharat/useful-prompts/ide-type-friendly-npm-package.md

 ## Goal
 Create a TypeScript library that's IDE-friendly, self-documenting, and intuitive to use with minimal reference to external documentation.

+We should work with the existing file structure rather than creating entirely new files.
+Let's modify our approach to enhance the existing files with better type definitions, JSDoc comments, and developer-friendly features.

 ## 1. Type Definitions and JSDoc

 Prioritize comprehensive TypeScript types and JSDoc comments: